maczarr/readable/README.md

 ## API Backend

 Readable expects the necessary API Backend to be available at http://localhost on Port 3001.
 You can change this in [api.js](src/utils/api.js).
+This App is based on the [ReactND Project Readable API-Server](https://github.com/udacity/reactnd-project-readable-starter) which is *not included* in this project.

 Contributing